Fresh and Fit Podcast: Opinions

+Relation to women

 In a 2020 TikTok video, Gaines stated that "when a girl tells you: 'Hey, let's raincheck or reschedule,' you [should] simply respond, 'Hey, that's cool, but I'm not really a fan of flaky girls", because, according to him, "if you take her on a date after she did some BS like that, she's gonna think it's OK.
 Don't reinforce bad behavior with positive treatment."
 The video sparked criticism and mild support from social media users.
 The podcast's TikTok account, which had over 50,000 followers at the time, was also deleted from the platform following the publication of Gaines' video.

 Both men have stated that they do not date "ghetto black women and Shaniquas".
 In one instance, Gaines said that it is "just a preference [they] have to not date black women."
 Gaines was born in Brooklyn, New York City and is of Sudanese descent while Weekes was born in Barbados.
-Myron Gaines identifies as a Muslim.
+Gaines identifies as a Muslim.

 Fresh and Fit has hosted Andrew Tate on its livestreams multiple times.
 Following the criminal investigations of Tate, the hosts have argued for his innocence.

 In his book Why Women Deserve Less (2023), Gaines writes: "The relationship between most men and women throughout all of history has been transactional.
 It has been prostitution.
 All men are Johns.
 All women are whores."
 During his speech at the University of South Carolina, Gaines argued women are manipulative, biologically inferior and not punished enough by society.

-In July 2023, Fresh and Fit hosted far-right political commentator Nick Fuentes on multiple episodes.
-In one of the episodes featuring Fuentes, Gaines stated that "we're the biggest platform that's talking about the JQ.
-No one else will do it."
-In another episode of Fresh and Fit with Fuentes in 2023, Gaines dressed as a Hasid, and said, "Anyone need a loan – high interest rates, I'll hook y'all up."
-Media Matters for America has criticized the repeated antisemitic behavior and opinions of both the hosts and guests of Fresh and Fit.

-On 8 July 2025, the NELK Boys interviewed the prime minister of Israel, Benjamin Netanyahu on the Full Send podcast, which was then released to the public on 21 July.
-Following the release of the interview with Netanyahu, NELK hosted a discussion about the interview with several influencers, including Gaines, Nick Fuentes, Sneako, and Hasan Piker.
-The Times of Israel categorised the commonality between those influencers as their holding of anti-Semitic views.
-During the discussion, Gaines denied that mass rapes took place during the October 7 attacks and claimed that Hamas' primary objective in the invasion was to seize hostages for use in prisoner exchanges, rather than to carry out mass killings.
+Antisemitism, Holocaust denial, and Nazi apologetics

+Overview and documented pattern

+Media Matters for America, the Southern Poverty Law Center, and the Global Project Against Hate and Extremism have each independently documented a sustained and escalating pattern of antisemitic content on Fresh and Fit, spanning from 2023 through at least late 2025.
+The content documented by these organisations includes: on-air Holocaust denial; explicit praise of Adolf Hitler by hosts and guests; jokes and skits premised on antisemitic ethnic stereotypes; the "Jewish Question" framing drawn from Nazi ideology; denial of atrocities committed during the October 7 attacks; and the production and sale of merchandise referencing the murder of Jewish people in Nazi concentration camps.
+Critics have argued that the significance of this content is not only its explicit character but its potential reach: at the time the most serious antisemitic content aired, the podcast retained an audience of over one million YouTube subscribers who had originally engaged with the channel through dating and self-improvement programming.

+Gaines has listed Jews as among the groups he considers to have had the "most problematic influence" in the United States, alongside Indian Americans and Chinese Americans.